-The Centers for Disease Control and Prevention (CDC) and the Agency for Toxic Substances and Disease Registry (ATSDR), HHS.
+The Centers for Disease Control and Prevention (CDC) and the Agency for Toxic Substances and Disease Registry (ATSDR) announces the following meeting.

-Open to the public, limited only by the space available.
-The meeting room accommodates approximately 50 people.
+Status: Open to the public, limited only by the space available.
+The meeting room accommodates approximately 100 people.

-Agenda items include a presentation from the National Center for Environmental Health (NCEH) and its contractor regarding the status of project work and a summary of recent activities, such as completion of reviews of some key document collections, an investigation of early plutonium processing in D Building during World War II, and launching of a new project information database.
+Matters to be Discussed: Agenda items include a presentation from the National Center for Environmental Health (NCEH) and its contractor regarding the status of project work.
 There will be time for public input, questions, and comments.
-All agenda items are subject to change as priorities dictate.Start Further Info

 BILLING CODE 4163-18-P